OpenFAST/openfast/docs/source/user/aerodyn/introduction.rst

 calculation is quasi-steady and independent from the tower influence on flow models.

+Similarly, the aerodynamics drag loads on the nacelle is calculated using the nacelle geometry, drag coefficients, and the local relative fluid velocity between the freestream (undisturbed) flow and nacelle.
+The nacelle drag load calculation is quasi-steady and independent from the rotors influence on flow models.

 The primary AeroDyn input file defines modeling options, environmental conditions (except freestream flow), airfoils, tower nodal discretization and properties, tower, hub, and nacelle properties,